PC Bottleneck Calculator

 🔍 Evaluating Your Components Based on the Score

-• Upgrade to a stronger GPU with higher VRAM and modern architecture
+- Upgrade to a stronger GPU with sufficient VRAM and align with your target resolution/refresh rate (e.g., 1440p/144Hz or 4K/60)

 Additional Factors That May Lead to PC Bottlenecks